imputnet/cobalt/README.md

 - [node-cache](https://www.npmjs.com/package/node-cache) to cache stream info in server ram for a limited amount of time.
 - [psl](https://www.npmjs.com/package/psl) as the domain name parser.
 - [set-cookie-parser](https://www.npmjs.com/package/set-cookie-parser) to parse cookies that cobalt receives from certain services.
-- [undici](https://www.npmjs.com/package/undici) for making http requests
+- [undici](https://www.npmjs.com/package/undici) for making http requests.
 - [url-pattern](https://www.npmjs.com/package/url-pattern) to match provided links with supported patterns.

 ...and many other packages that these packages rely on.